awsdocs/aws-sct-user-guide/doc_source/agents.oltp.md

 1. In AWS SCT, after you have converted your schema, choose one or more tables from the left panel of your project\.

    You can choose all tables, but we recommend against that for performance reasons\.
-We recommend that you create multiple tasks for multiple tables based on the size of the tables in your data warehouse\.
+We recommend that you create multiple tasks for multiple tables based on the size of the tables in your database\.

 1. Open the context \(right\-click\) menu for each table, and then choose **Create task**\.
 The **Create Local task** dialog box opens\.

 1. For **Task name**, enter a name for the task\.

-1. For **Migration mode**, choose one of the following:
-   + **Extract only** – Extract your data, and save the data to your local working folders\.
+1. For **Migration mode**, choose **Extract only** to extract your data, and save the data to your local working folders\.
-   + **Extract and upload** – Extract your data, and upload your data to Amazon S3\.
-   + **Extract, upload and copy** – Extract your data, upload your data to Amazon S3, and copy it into your Amazon Redshift data warehouse\.

 1. Choose **Extract LOBs** to extract large objects\.
 If you don't need to extract large objects, you can clear the check box\.
 Doing this reduces the amount of data that you extract\.